ternaustralia/linkeddata-site/tern-ontology/dev-guide/surveillance-protocol/plot-description.md

 :::

-## Observable properties
+## Observable properties, feature types and categorical values

-Module 1 provides instructions on how to collect data from the following observable properties:
+The Plot Description module provides instructions on how to collect data from the following observable properties:

-import PlotDescriptionObservableProperties from '../../../src/components/vocabs/PlotDescriptionObservableProperties'
+import PlotDescriptionObservableProperties from '../../../src/components/docs/tern-ontology/surveillance-protocol/PlotDescriptionObservableProperties'

 <PlotDescriptionObservableProperties />